Reduced to a trickle, river managers brace for more drying

 “The longer this drought stays around, I think people are going to recognize we’ve got to find balance,” Casuga said.

-The irrigation district and state officials have been pushing more farmers to participate in voluntary fallowing programs, in which they leave their fields unplanted for a season in order to save water and increase what flows across the border to Texas as a way to chip away at the debt.
+The irrigation district and state officials have been pushing more farmers to participate in voluntary fallowing programs.
+Farmers would leave their fields unplanted for a season in order to save water and increase what flows across the border to Texas as a way to chip away at the debt.